South Korea's Kakao Entertainment Secures $966M Investment From Sovereign Wealth Funds - ExBulletin

 “Having secured funds, Kakao Entertainment may seek to strengthen its lineup of artists who can better target overseas markets through mergers and acquisitions or other means.”

-The Saudi PIF separately disclosed in a Japanese regulatory filing on Thursday that it had increased its stake in Nintendo Co Ltd from 5.01% to 6.07%.
+The Saudi PIF separately disclosed in a Japanese regulatory filing on Thursday that it had increased its stake in Nintendo Co Ltd (7974.T) from 5.01% to 6.07%.
+Read more

-The sovereign wealth fund has recently increased its exposure to the Japanese video game industry, having also taken stakes in video game companies Nexon, Capcom and Koei Tecmo.
+The sovereign wealth fund has recently increased its exposure to the Japanese video game industry, having also taken stakes in video game companies Nexon (3659.T), Capcom (9697.T) and Koei Tecmo (3635.T).

 ($1 = 1,241.8900 won)